Skip to main content

 What this covers

-Tennessee real estate disputes often turn on industry custom, document analysis, and how the underlying business actually operates.
-Opinions stay grounded in the record and limited to what the documents and the transaction actually support.
-Engagements range from confidential pre-designation consulting through Rule 26 disclosures, written reports, deposition support, and trial testimony.
+Tennessee real-estate disputes usually turn on three things at once — industry custom, what the documents actually say, and how the underlying business really operates.
+My opinions stay tied to the record and limited to what the documents and the transaction support.
+Engagements run from confidential pre-designation consulting through Rule 26 disclosures, written reports, deposition support, and trial testimony.

-What attorneys retain Nault Law for is an unusual combination: a Tennessee-licensed lawyer who is also an active managing broker, a TREC course instructor, a Rule 31 mediator, and a property-management operator across two decades of commercial real estate.
-Most expert witnesses in real-estate cases come from one of those tracks, not the combination.
-That mix matters because Tennessee real-estate disputes rarely turn on pure law or pure brokerage — they turn on the intersection: how the licensee is supposed to behave, what the documents should have said, and what a competent operator actually does in the field.
-The opinions you get reflect that practical, working-attorney-and-broker perspective rather than retired or theoretical analysis.
+The reason counsel retains me is the combination.
+I am a Tennessee-licensed lawyer who is also an active managing broker, a TREC course instructor, a Rule 31 mediator, and a property-management operator across two decades of commercial real estate — beginning in employee roles before my 2012 agent license.
+Most real-estate experts come from one of those tracks, not all of them.
+That matters because these cases rarely turn on pure law or pure brokerage; they turn on the seam between them — how the licensee was supposed to behave, what the documents should have said, and what a competent operator actually does in the field.
+The opinions reflect a working attorney-and-broker view, not retired or theoretical analysis.

-Common case profiles include title and chain-of-title disputes (deed errors, missing instruments, conveyance defects), real-estate contract litigation (purchase agreements, options, lease-to-own, contingency-clause fights), broker and agent standard-of-care matters (TREC rule application, supervision questions, commission disputes), property-valuation context for damages, divorce, and partition cases, and disclosure or nondisclosure claims under the Tennessee Residential Property Condition Disclosure Act.
-Some matters need a designated expert with a written Rule 26 report; others benefit from earlier consulting work that helps the firm decide whether the theory is supportable before designation.
-Both engagement modes are available, and pre-designation work stays confidential under work product.
+The cases come in a few shapes.
+Title and chain-of-title disputes — deed errors, missing instruments, conveyance defects.
+Real-estate contract litigation — purchase agreements, options, lease-to-own, contingency fights.
+Broker and agent standard-of-care matters — TREC rule application, supervision, commission disputes.
+Property-valuation context for damages, divorce, and partition.
+And disclosure or nondisclosure claims under the Tennessee Residential Property Condition Disclosure Act.
+Some need a designated expert with a written Rule 26 report; others are better served by earlier consulting that helps you decide whether the theory is supportable before designation.
+Both are available, and the pre-designation work stays confidential under work product.

 When to call

-Most retentions come at one of three points — pre-designation consulting before the theory is fixed, designation after a complaint is filed, or rebuttal of an opposing expert's report.
-Pre-designation work stays confidential under work product; each engagement is scoped at the front with hourly billing and retainers sized to the case.
-CV and prior testimony list are available on request.
+Most retentions come at one of three moments — pre-designation consulting before the theory is fixed, designation after a complaint is filed, or rebuttal of an opposing expert.
+The pre-designation work stays confidential under work product, and every engagement is scoped at the front, hourly, with a retainer sized to the case.
+CV and prior-testimony list on request.

 The information on this page is provided for general educational purposes only and is not legal advice.
 Laws change and facts matter; every situation is nuanced.
 If you would like the office to evaluate your specific facts, please share the basics below and we will be in touch.